Tagggar/Firefox-Alpha/README.md

 ### Multi-row Bookmarks

-Bookmarks now stack into multiple rows below Tabs to enhance organization and accessibility.
+Bookmarks are now organized in multiple rows below the Tabs, improving accessibility and resource management, especially for users with a large number of bookmarks:

-Add `History` / `Downloads` to Bookmarks Panel for easy access;
+Add `History` / `Downloads` to Bookmarks Panel for quick access;

 :point_right: `Bookmarks Toolbar` > `Show only on New Tab` to display Bookmarks only on New Tab;